WTTE

-WTTE (channel 28) is a television station in Columbus, Ohio, United States, serving as a de facto owned-and-operated station of the digital multicast network Roar.
-It is owned by Cunningham Broadcasting, which maintains a local marketing agreement (LMA) with Sinclair Broadcast Group—owner of ABC and Fox affiliate WSYX (channel 6)—for the provision of certain services, and is operated from studios on Dublin Road alongside WSYX and CW affiliate WWHO (channel 53).
+WTTE (channel 28) is a television station in Columbus, Ohio, United States, airing programming from the digital multicast network Roar.
+It is owned by Cunningham Broadcasting and operated by Sinclair Broadcast Group alongside ABC/Fox affiliate WSYX (channel 6) and CW affiliate WWHO (channel 53), and the three stations share studios on Dublin Road.
 WTTE's transmitter is located in the Franklinton section of Columbus.

 WTTE was the third station built by Sinclair.
 It signed on June 1, 1984, as the first mainstream independent station in the Columbus market, joining the Fox network at its launch two years later.
 After years of false starts, it began airing a local newscast in 1996 produced by WSYX, which was then under separate ownership.
 When Sinclair was able to acquire WSYX from River City Broadcasting in 1998, it transferred the WTTE license to Glencairn, Ltd.—predecessor to Cunningham—and continued to run it under an LMA.
 The newscasts on WTTE were the highest-rated produced by the two stations' combined news operation.
 In 2021, the Fox program stream moved from WTTE to Sinclair-owned WSYX and was replaced on channel 28 by TBD, a Sinclair-owned digital multicast television network.